 Start Early to Beat the Crowds

 Plan to be early everywhere.
 Arrive early for the shows.
 And early for Pool Time.
 Or early for Trivia.
 If you guys follow any of our tips regarding beating the crowds at Walt Disney World, you know we ALWAYS recommend getting an early start.
 There’s good reason we never stop saying this.
 Because it actually works for just about every situation.
 Disney Cruises are no different.
-The main pool area, which is also where you can grab unlimited soft serve, quick-serve meals and watch movies all day, gets very busy.
+The main pool area, which is also where you can grab unlimited soft serve, quick-serve meals and watch movies all day, gets very busy especially on Sea Days.
 If you’re trying to avoid the crowds, get there before 11 am.
-This will ensure that you can grab a seat, and enjoy the ambiance.
+This will ensure that you can grab a seat and enjoy the ambiance.
 Or just relax for a few moments before the crowds really start arriving.
 The pool area is busiest from 11 am-3 pm most of the time, and it can get pretty packed.

 Alternatively, if you are traveling sans children or your kids are in the kids clubs, the adult-only area is usually pretty calm and serene.
 So hopping over to that side is a great way to give yourself a break from the crowds.